Heaven's Gate (film): Historical basis

-The basic plot elements of the film were inspired by Wyoming's 1892 Johnson County War, the archetypal cattlemen-homesteaders conflict, which also served as the background for Shane and The Virginian.

-Most of the film's principal characters bear the names of actual key figures in the war, but the events portrayed in Heaven's Gate bear little resemblance to actual historical events.
+The basic plot elements of the film were inspired by Wyoming's 1892 Johnson County War, the archetypal cattlemen–homesteaders conflict, which also served as the background for Shane and The Virginian.
+Most of the film's principal characters bear the names of figures in the war but the events portrayed in Heaven's Gate bear little resemblance to historical events.

 Inaccuracies

-While homesteaders did begin to settle northern Wyoming in the 1890s, claiming land under the newly enacted Homestead Acts, there were no hordes of starving European immigrants, killing rich men's cattle to feed their families, as depicted in the film.
-Nate Champion, who is portrayed as a murderer and "enforcer" for the stockmen, was actually a popular small rancher in Johnson County, nicknamed "king of the rustlers" by the stockmen because he resisted their tactic of claiming all unbranded young cattle as their own.
+Homesteaders began to settle northern Wyoming in the 1890s, claiming land under the Homestead Acts, but there were no hordes of starving European immigrants killing rich men's cattle to feed their families, as depicted in the film.
+Nate Champion is portrayed as a murderer and "enforcer" for the stockmen, but he was a popular small rancher in Johnson County, nicknamed "king of the rustlers" by the stockmen because he resisted their tactic of claiming all unbranded young cattle as their own.

 Jim Averell was another homesteader who lived about 100 mi southwest of Johnson County.
-Two years before the invasion began, he and his common-law wife Ella Watson were murdered by stockmen, who falsely accused Watson of exchanging sexual favors for stolen cattle.
+Two years before the invasion began, he and his wife Ellen Watson were murdered by stockmen, who falsely accused Watson of exchanging sexual favors for stolen cattle.
 There is no evidence that Watson was a bordello madam, as portrayed in the film, nor that Watson or Averell ever knew Nate Champion.

 Screenplay

-In 1971, film director Michael Cimino submitted an original script for Heaven's Gate (then called The Johnson County War) but the project was shelved when it failed to attract big-name talent.
+In 1971, film director Michael Cimino submitted an original script for Heaven's Gate (then called The Johnson County War), but the project was shelved when it failed to attract big-name talent, including John Wayne, who turned down the lead role.
 A third version of the script was submitted to 20th Century Fox before the release of The Deer Hunter.
 His directorial debut, Thunderbolt and Lightfoot (1974), was a hit.
-In 1979, on the eve of winning two Academy Awards (Best Director and Best Picture) for 1978's The Deer Hunter, Cimino convinced United Artists to resurrect the Heaven's Gate project with Kris Kristofferson, Isabelle Huppert, and Christopher Walken as the main characters.
+In 1979, on the eve of winning two Academy Awards (Best Director and Best Picture) for 1978's The Deer Hunter at the 51st Academy Awards, Cimino convinced United Artists (UA) to resurrect the Heaven's Gate project with Kris Kristofferson, Isabelle Huppert, and Christopher Walken as the main characters.
 He was given an initial budget of $11.6 million, but was also provided with carte blanche.
 Cimino's girlfriend, Joann Carelli, was hired to produce the film.